Support the Free Analysis on this Website

 Highs/Lows and Put/Calls

-The Nasdaq 5 day Highs / Lows ratio is a great trend indicator shown as a white line on the chart below.
-It will tend to make higher highs and flat lows as the trend is up and start making lower lows as the trend turns down.
+The Nasdaq Highs / Lows ratio is a great trend indicator shown as a white line on the chart below.
+It usually makes higher highs and lows when the trend is up and start making lower lows as the trend turns down.
 It also marks good trading lows when turning up from a deep low.

 The Volatility Indexes

 The VIX and the Nasdaq 100 VXN are the insurance premium necessary to protect gains in the market.
 They show the amount traders are willing to pay to insure or profit from any possible declines.
-A VIX close to 11 is quite overbought and a VIX making higher highs is dangerous since it can climb to unknown levels before turning down to signal a low in price.
-The bottom white PPO acceleration line is better at detecting VIX highs without false signals.
+A VIX close to 10 is quite overbought and a VIX making higher highs is dangerous since it can climb to unknown levels before turning down to signal a low in price.
+The bottom white PPO acceleration line is better at detecting VIX highs when it turns without many false signals.

 The Up / Down Volume

-The 3 month Nasdaq Up / Down Volume shown as a white line often turns one month before price does at the highs but immediately at the lows.
-The 7 day Trin version shown as blue and red lines at the bottom is better at detecting turns when very high and oversold or low and overbought.
+The Nasdaq Up / Down Volume shown as a white line often turns down before price does at the highs but turns up immediately at oversold lows.
+The Trin version shown as blue and red lines at the bottom is more volatile but is quite accurate at detecting very oversold lows.